gpietz/brickball/README.md

 # Brickball
 A breakball variant to get me more into the Bevy framework.

-This is a learning project to get more aknowledge with the [bevy game engine](https://bevyengine.org/).
+This is a learning project to get more experience with the [bevy game engine](https://bevyengine.org/).
 It is neither feature complete or playbable until now.

 I started by display and moving the player paddel.
 After that I added the ball and walls.